 Today we faced three challenges.
 Around, Over, and Across.
 The goals were all simple in presentation, and delightful in execution.
 We needed to get one bowling ball around an 8 foot long wall, another over a 6 foot high wall, and send yet another bowling ball through the air across the distance of a yoga matt.
 The primary restriction was to not touch the ball while it was accomplishing the goal.

 Around was deceptive as a challenge.
-So easy did it seemed that very few kids joined the team working on the project.
-Oh how wrong we all where.
+So easy did it seem that very few kids joined the team working on the project.
+Oh how wrong we all were.
 Getting a bowling ball to roll, take a 90 degree turn around a wall and return was a miniature feat of engineering.

 Over was a challenge with a playful solution involving two pulley elevators and an "emergency string".
 Oh, and an emergency stick for the times it didn't quite work.